Halle Berry Shares Rare Photo Of Her Two Kids On Mother’s Day

-Fans who regularly tune in to Halle Berry’s Instagram page will have noticed that the she very rarely posts photos of her two children.
+Fans who regularly tune in to Halle Berry’s Instagram page will have noticed that she very rarely posts photos of her two children.

 The gorgeous actress shares a 11-year-old daughter, Nahla Ariela, with French-Canadian actor and model Gabriel Aubry, whom she dated between 2005 and 2010.
 The Catwoman star also has a 5-year-old son, Maceo Robert, with ex-husband Oliver Martinez, whom she divorced in 2017 after three years of marriage.